herbs

 - Ruffled leaves with good basil flavor.
 Great as a bouquet filler, in containers or as a flavorful plate garnish.

-- Basil, Spicy globe Ocimum basilicum
+- Basil, Spicy Bush Ocimum basilicum

 - Slightly hot, spicy sweet basil, also known as Greek basil.
 Interplant with flowers, or grow in pots.
 Mush slower to bolt than some varieties.